Our Research

 Why should you choose Mississippi for online higher education?

 Mississippi has diverse, affordable online degree options, especially at the community college level.
 The state’s online bachelor’s degree programs are decently ranked and reasonably priced compared with some of the options in other states.
-If you’re interested in an online MBA or educational administration graduate program, University of Mississippi has particularly strong offerings.
+If you’re interested in an online MBA or Master’s in Education program, University of Mississippi has particularly strong offerings.

 The Cost of Online College in Mississippi